Missing and Murdered Indigenous Women and Girls

 - N’we Jinan, “The Highway”

-- Their Voices Will Guide Us – Student Engagement Guide by the National Inquiry into Missing and Murdered Indigenous Women and Girls
+- Their Voices Will Guide Us – Student and Youth Engagement Guide by the National Inquiry into Missing and Murdered Indigenous Women and Girls

 - Honouring Indigenous Women, Girls, and Gender Diverse People – Educational resource to help restore honour and respect to Indigenous women, girls, and gender diverse people by the Native Women’s Association of Canada